jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - Establish a specific order to allocate Pods based on their AppGroup CRD:
     - Implementation of a **QueueSort** plugin based on [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting#:~:text=In%20computer%20science%2C%20a%20topological,before%20v%20in%20the%20ordering).
 - Near-optimal scheduling decisions based on latency:
     - Implementation of a **Score** plugin based on the [Dijkstra Shortest Path calculation](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/).
-- Evaluate the risk of allocating pods on nodes based on their current demand (network bandwidth):
-    - Implementation of a **Filter** plugin based on the [Trimaran load-aware scheduler](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran).

 ## Non-Goals